Ministry of Transportation and Transit

-The Ministry of Transportation and Infrastructure is the British Columbia government ministry responsible for transport infrastructure and law in the Canadian province of British Columbia.
-It is currently led by Rob Fleming.
+The Ministry of Transportation and Transit is the British Columbia government ministry responsible for transport and law in the Canadian province of British Columbia.
+It is currently led by Mike Farnworth.

 The ministry is responsible for the planning of transportation networks, providing transportation services and infrastructure, developing and implementing transportation policies, and administering many transportation-related acts and regulations.
 Its responsibilities include ports, airports, public transit, ferry services, roads and cycling networks.
-The ministry is also responsible for the following Crown Corporations: BC Transportation Financing Authority, BC Railway Company, BC Transit, the Transportation Investment Corporation, the Insurance Corporation of British Columbia and the BC Pavilion Corporation.
+The ministry is also responsible for the following Crown Corporations: BC Transportation Financing Authority, BC Railway Company, BC Transit, the Transportation Investment Corporation and the BC Pavilion Corporation.

 Mandate

-The purpose of the Ministry of Transportation and Infrastructure is to:
+The purpose of the Ministry of Transportation and Transit is to: